Glengarry Glen Ross: Act II

 contract he signed with Roma.
 Roma attempts to smooth-talk Lingk into not canceling the contract, informing Lingk that his check has not yet been brought to the bank; this begins to have its intended calming effect on Lingk, who is clearly agitated.
 Levene supports the ruse, but Williamson, thinking Lingk is worried about the safety of his check, accidentally ruins Roma's ploy when he tells Lingk that his check has just been deposited.
 Lingk abruptly leaves, telling Roma he's sorry for letting him down.

 Roma is furious at Williamson, who has blown a big sale.
 Levene picks up where Roma left off, and begins insulting Williamson.
 Mid-rant, Levene accidentally reveals his knowledge that Williamson made up the claim about the check being cashed, information he could not have known unless he had been in Williamson's office.
 Williamson accuses Levene of robbing the office.
 Levene quickly folds and admits that he and Dave Moss were the thieves.
 Levene tries to bribe Williamson, offering half of his future sales.
 Williamson reveals that the Nyborg sale is worthless, as the couple is elderly, mentally ill and just like talking to salesmen because they're so lonely.
 Levene asks why Williamson wants him turned in, and why he wouldn't give him the leads in the first place.
 Williamson simply states he doesn't like Levene, for the years of verbal abuse, and the old man's flippant nature.
 Roma comes back from his interrogation and Williamson goes in the back room to speak with the detective.
 Alone with a devastated Levene, Roma proposes the two men work together.
 The door opens and the detective demands to speak with Levene, shoving him into the back room.

 Roma, unaware of Levene's fate, reveals his true intentions behind the partnership.
 Roma orders Williamson to not only continue to hand him the best leads, but to add half of Levene's commissions.
 Williamson tells Roma not to worry about it but Roma won't listen.
+(This exchange is omitted in both the published play script and film adaptation.)
 Aaronow enters the office, desperate to know if they found the perpetrators.
 Roma says no and heads out to the restaurant.

 Controversy

-There was controversy over lines in the play, and in the film adaptation of it, in which it was claimed prejudice was shown against Indian-Americans.
+There was controversy over lines in the play, and in the film adaptation of it, in which it was claimed prejudice was shown against Indian Americans.
 As a result, Mamet removed the language from a 2004 San Francisco revival.
-The controversial dialogue is included in the film version about a potential lead from the "Patels", an Indian family name.
+The controversial dialogue is included in the film version in two conversations about leads named Patel, although one of the play's crudest remarks is omitted.

 Productions

+Original 1983 London premiere

-The world premiere of Glengarry Glen Ross was at the Cottesloe Theatre of the Royal National Theatre in London on 21 September 1983, directed by Bill Bryden.
+The world premiere of Glengarry Glen Ross was at the Cottesloe Theatre of the Royal National Theatre in London on September 21, 1983, directed by Bill Bryden.